 - 1. The student shall call or email his/her preceptor PRIOR to the start time the absence will occur. - 2.
+Students in off-campus placements must notify the Director of Clinical Education of any absences, planned or unplanned. - 3.
 If the student is physically unable to call or email, he/she shall arrange for a representative to call in accordance with these guidelines.